moby/moby/project/ISSUE-TRIAGE.md

 Triage provides an important way to contribute to an open source project.
 Triage helps ensure issues resolve quickly by:

 - Describing the issue's intent and purpose is conveyed precisely.
-This is necessary because it can be difficult for an issue to explain how an end user experiences an problem and what actions they took.
+This is necessary because it can be difficult for an issue to explain how an end user experiences a problem and what actions they took.
 - Giving a contributor the information they need before they commit to resolving an issue.
 - Lowering the issue count by preventing duplicate issues.
 - Streamlining the development process by preventing duplicate discussions.